 Students who borrow a Federal Stafford loan for the first time at Wheelock College must complete mandatory Entrance Loan Counseling and a Master Promissory Note (MPN) before receiving the first disbursement of any loan proceeds.
 Please see below for the instructions.
 If you do not complete this process, it is assumed that you will not plan to borrow with this loan and it will be canceled.

-- Entrance Loan Counseling: go to http://studentloans.gov.
-Click on the green "Sign In" button.
-Once you have signed in, click on the link to "Complete Entrance Counseling", and proceed to follow the instructions. *** Please note that your FAFSA PIN number is required.
-If you do not have a PIN, you can go to www.pin.ed.gov.
+- Entrance Loan Counseling: go to studentloans.gov.
+Click on the green "Log In" button.
+Once you have logged in, click on the link to "Complete Counseling".
+Then click on the "Start Entrance Counseling" button, and proceed to follow the instructions. *** Please note that your FSA ID number is required.
+If you do not have a FSA ID, you can go to studentaid.gov/fsaid.

-- Master Promissory Note (MPN): go to http://studentloans.gov.
-Click on the green "Sign In" button.
-Once you have signed in, click on the link to "Complete Master Promissory Note."
-Then click on "Subsidized/Unsubsidized" and proceed to follow the instructions. *** Please note that your FAFSA PIN number is required.
-If you do not have a PIN, you can go to www.pin.ed.gov.
+- Master Promissory Note (MPN): go to studentloans.gov.
+Click on the green "Log In" button.
+Once you have logged in, click on the link to "Complete a Master Promissory Note."
+Then click on "Subsidized/Unsubsidized" and proceed to follow the instructions. *** Please note that your FSA ID number is required.
+If you do not have a FSA ID, you can go to studentaid.gov/fsaid.

 Federal Graduate and Professional Student PLUS loan

 The Federal Direct Graduate PLUS Loan is a fixed interest rate, federally guaranteed credit-based loan program that enables graduate students to borrow directly from the U.S. Department of Education to help pay for their educational expenses.
 Student must be a U.S. citizen or permanent resident, and must be making satisfactory academic progress towards a degree.
 Eligibility is based on credit worthiness.
-The interest rate on a PLUS Loan disbursed prior to July 1, 2014 is fixed at 6.41%.
-The interest rate on a PLUS Loan disbursed after July 1, 2014 is fixed at 7.21%.
+The interest rete on a PLUS Loan disbursed after July 1, 2016 is fixed at 6.84%.
 This rate is determined by the federal government.

 Every Federal PLUS Loan has an origination fee, set by the U.S. Department of Education, subtracted from the amount borrowed.
 Loan fees vary based on the date of disbursement: